Pittsburgh International Airport: US Airways hub

-Recent years
+Post-hub years

-Since the wind down of US Airways hub at Pittsburgh, new low cost carriers have been able to enter the market, creating more choices for local passengers.
-Pittsburgh has also been successful in attracting airlines to serve the region for the first time or to return to the market.
+When the airport opened in 1992, only 20% of passengers started or finished their trip in Pittsburgh with the rest connecting; as of 2025, 95% of travelers start or begin their trip in Pittsburgh.
+The reduction and eventual closing of the US Airways hub allowed new low cost carriers to enter the market, creating more choices for local passengers.
+Southwest Airlines began service at Pittsburgh in May 2005 and eventually became its largest carrier.
+Southwest's entry is credited with stabilizing the airport and providing reassurance for other carriers to expand service in the post-hub years.
+Delta started the first route to Europe (Paris) in 2009 after nearly five years without service to Europe.).
+The airport also expanded into other ventures, including the opening of a fracking well for natural gas deposits under its site in 2014.

 Allegiant Air commenced service in February 2015 and established a base of operations later that year.
 Frontier Airlines re-entered the Pittsburgh airport in 2016 after a four-year absence.
 Spirit Airlines commenced service to seven destinations in 2017.
+Wow Air added year-round flights to Reykjavík in 2017.
+Wow left Pittsburgh due to financial difficulties in 2019 but Icelandair began flying to Reykjavík in 2024.
 Alaska Airlines began service in 2019 with a nonstop route to Seattle/Tacoma.
-In July 2021, Breeze Airways began nonstop service to four cities and has since expanded to 10 destinations.
-In October 2021, Sun Country Airlines announced it would enter the Pittsburgh market with service to its hub at Minneapolis/St. Paul.
+British Airways began service to London-Heathrow in 2019 aboard a Boeing 787.

+In 2017, Pittsburgh was the first U.S. airport to be named Airport of the Year by Air Transport World.
 Starting in September 2017, non-ticketed persons were allowed to access the airside terminal and gates, similar to pre-9/11 policy.
 Pittsburgh was the first airport (since 9/11) in the nation to allow non-passengers to pass through security to dine and shop in a post-security terminal.
 Participants can sign up for myPITpass on the airport's website and must pass through the alternate security checkpoint before continuing through to the Airmall in the airside terminal.
 The airport became one of the first in the United States to use a new TSA system called Credential Authentication Technology, which phases out the use of boarding passes at TSA security checkpoints in favor of a stronger system that verifies passengers based solely on a government-issued ID.

-In 2017, Pittsburgh was the first U.S. airport to be named Airport of the Year by Air Transport World.

-During the winter of 2020–2021, both British Airways and the German airline Condor indefinitely suspended their flights to Pittsburgh.
-As a result, the airport once more lacked a nonstop connection to Europe.
-British Airways ultimately resumed its route to Heathrow Airport in June 2022.